-- Account information is imported from the Society's core system into the model - The original property values are revalued by the model in line with the Northern Ireland House Price Index (as compiled by the University of Ulster) - Discount factors are applied to the revaluation to take account of a forced sale situation and discounts by post code, property type, year built and value are also applied - Assumed possession costs and sale costs are added to the balance outstanding which is then compared with the revaluation giving the gross loss (if any) - The gross provision is reduced by amounts recoverable from mortgage indemnity guarantee policies - A propensity to possess factor is finally applied in order to adjust the provision for cases where arrears and loan to value are low and possession is less likely.
+- Account information is imported from the Society's core system into the model - The original property values are revalued by the model in line with the Northern Ireland House Price Index (as compiled by the University of Ulster) - Discount factors are applied to the revaluation to take account of a forced sale situation and discounts. - Assumed possession costs and sale costs are added to the balance outstanding which is then compared with the revaluation giving the gross loss (if any) - · The gross provision is reduced by amounts recoverable from mortgage indemnity guarantee policies - A propensity to possess factor is finally applied in order to adjust the provision for cases by considering the arrears as a percentage of the debt and the loan to value ratio to determine the likelihood of possession.